DKISTDC/dkist/docs/examples/example_cryo_plots.md

 plt.show()
 ```

 Now we can plot the slit position.
-We do this by taking the first raster step position of the sp dataset and computing the world coordinates of each pixel along the slit.
+We do this by taking the first raster step position of the SP dataset and computing the world coordinates of each pixel along the slit.

 ```{code-cell} ipython3
 slit_coords = sp[0,:,0].axis_world_coords()[0]  # Again, [0] extracts the spatial coordinates and drops time.